mpkin/PhD-tutorials/HPC/globus.md

     Task ID: 47477b62-dda0-11e6-9d11-22000a1e3b52
     ```

-    Use a .txt file to include multiple files in one transfer request:
+    Use a list to include multiple files in one transfer request:
     ```
     > cat in.txt
     file1.txt file1.txt # source path is followed by destination path